-The SWM advisory panel will continue to function to ensure stakeholders are co-operating and moving in consistent directions.
+The SWM advisory panel will continue to function to ensure stakeholders are co-operating and moving in consistent directions, and ensure that funding opportunities are identified.
+More details are described under Task 1.1.3 and in Section 9 of this Strategy.